 - Other relevant factors the judge may deem applicable.

-Keep in mind, the main purpose of setting bail is to insure that the Defendant will appear at all required court proceedings, while also protecting the public from any potential threat of harm.
+Keep in mind, the main purpose of setting bail is to ensure that the Defendant will appear at all required court proceedings, while also protecting the public from any potential threat of harm.
 Luckily, there are other restrictions that can be put in place, such as GPS ankle-monitoring, which may sway a judge into lowering bail.
 One factor that a judge will not consider: the Defendant’s ability to pay the bail.
 Still, according to the Oklahoma Constitution bail is a right, except that it may be denied for:

 - capital offenses when the proof of guilt is evident, or the presumption thereof is great;